 AKC Events for Basset Hounds

 The Basset Hound is a friendly, mild mannered dog that can be a great companion for an individual or family.
 Originally bred to hunt in packs, today he's a versatile dog that excels in many areas.
 Because of that basset hounds are able to compete and participate in many AKC events and activities.
 The list below with corresponding links is a good place for you to get started.
 Our club urges more basset hound lovers to get involved in such events with their bassets.

 Dog shows and matches (conformation events) are intended to evaluate breeding stock.
 AKC licensed judges evaluate the dogs bases on the written AKC Standard for each breed.
 The size of these events ranges from large all-breed shows, with over 3,000 dogs entered, to small local specialty club shows, featuring a specific breed.
-The dog's conformation (overall appearance and structure), an indication of the dog's ability to produce quality puppies, is judged.
-More information about dog shows and conformation can be found here and on the AKC website.
+The dog's conformation (overall appearance and structure), an indication of the dog's ability to produce quality puppies, is judged. and on the .
 Matches are like “practice shows” and allow young puppies (3 months and older) to compete.
 The AKC has created a special competition for 4 - 6 month old dogs.
 Some shows have started inserting this competition into their shows.
-Check HERE for more information on this competition.
+Check for more information on this competition.

 The basset hound is a very versatile dog.
 Therefore there are many AKC sanctioned activities, other than conformation, that they can be involved in.
 The following information has been provided to assist members in getting the most enjoyment out of their basset hounds as possible.
 There may also be links within each description that will take you to other websites with further information.